basecamp/policies/cancellation/index.md

 ## What happens when you cancel?

-You won&rsquo;t be able to access your account once you cancel, so make sure you download everything you want to keep beforehand.
+You won’t be able to access your account once you cancel, so make sure you download everything you want to keep beforehand.

-We&rsquo;ll permanently delete your account data within 30 days from our servers and logs, and within 60 days from our backups.
-Retrieving data for a single account from a backup isn&rsquo;t possible, so if you change your mind you&rsquo;ll need to do it within the first 30 days. **Data can&rsquo;t be recovered once it has been permanently deleted.**
+We’ll permanently delete your account data within 30 days from our servers and logs, and within 60 days from our backups.
+Retrieving data for a single account from a backup isn’t possible, so if you change your mind you’ll need to do it within the first 30 days. **Data can’t be recovered once it has been permanently deleted.**

-We won&rsquo;t bill you again once you cancel.
-We don&rsquo;t automatically prorate any unused time you may have left but if you haven&rsquo;t used your account in months or just started a new billing cycle, [contact us](https://basecamp.com/support) for a [fair refund](refund/index.md).
-We&rsquo;ll treat you right.
+We won’t bill you again once you cancel.
+We don’t automatically prorate any unused time you may have left but if you haven’t used your account in months or just started a new billing cycle, [contact us](https://basecamp.com/support) for a [fair refund](refund/index.md).
+We’ll treat you right.

 ## Basecamp-initiated cancellations